alces-software/flight-appliance-docs/docs/source/databasics/data_basics.rst

     Once you have completed authorization, please press ENTER to continue...

-Copy the URL provided into your browser on your client system - you will be prompted to login to Dropbox (if you don't already have a session); click on the "Authorize" button on the next screen to allow your Flight Compute cluster to access the files stored in your Dropbox account.
+Copy the URL provided into your browser on your client system - you will be prompted to login to Dropbox (if you don't already have a session); click on the *Authorize* button on the next screen to allow your Flight Compute cluster to access the files stored in your Dropbox account.

 Once you have set up one or more configurations, you can switch between the different storage spaces using the following commands: